Dummy Text in PowerPoint 2010

 Many PowerPoint designers, especially template designers need some dummy text to quickly add to their slides so that they can ascertain how some body of text looks or fits within a certain text box or placeholder.

-Microsoft introduced an undocumented feature in PowerPoint 2010 that lets you achieve this with just a few keystrokes, and once you are used to these shortcuts, you'll learn to appreciate them so much!
+Microsoft introduced an undocumented feature in PowerPoint 2010 for Windows that lets you achieve this with just a few keystrokes, and once you are used to these shortcuts, you'll learn to appreciate them so much!

 - A text placeholder such as the title, the subtitle, or a content placeholder.